Maii2025/Exploring_CRM_Systems/prompts_used.md

 ### Would I trust AI for software research?

-AI is useful for learning and early-stage research, but it should not be fully trusted without verification.
-It is best used as a support tool, while important technical information should be confirmed using reliable sources.
+AI is useful for learning and research, but it should not be fully trusted without verification.

 ---